Since his introduction in 1981, Mario has become one of the most

 depending on their color (red and green, respectively).
 Fire Flowers allowed them to

-shoot fireballs and also changed their coveralls to white while their shirts
+shoot fireballs and also changed their overalls to white while their shirts

 retained their distinctive colors.
 Starmen